 Good, sustainable quality is important to us and therefore is also key when it comes to choosing a producer, as they will be responsible for purchasing raw materials for us in the future.
 We aim to obtain as many raw materials from regional and organic cultivation as possible.
 After all, this is one of our core product values.

 On your website you can watch a short video with customer comments about a taste test.
 However, there is only one shrimp on the plate.
 How many tons/pounds can you produce per month at the moment?

 Since production is currently still done by hand, personnel and shrimp molds are the obvious limit.
 If we used the existing capacity, we could definitely produce half a ton per month.
 However, this would not be very economical and we also have a limited cooling capacity.

 So far, your shrimp have been exclusively available at a restaurant in Munich.
 Is production only planned for restaurants or can I also buy them at the supermarket someday?

-We are determined to make our shrimp available in the food retail trade within six to eight months.
+We are determined to make our shrimp available in the food retail trade.
 Before that, the brand will be consolidated with a proof of concept by selling via restaurant chains.